 As for the evolving world of social enterprises, as I explore in depth in Purposeful Profits, social enterprises are no longer for the millennial entrepreneur.
 Big companies are seeing great potential partnering with more nimble and innovative solution providers, particularly those coming from the developing world.
 Don't be surprised if USAID wants to see more of the locally based, innovative and thought provoking social enterprises at the table.
 If you are a bigger company, consider how to work with companies of different sizes, different service offerings and in different geographies, and approach USAID with some creative ideas.
 USAID will be gunning for some "newness" in their approach to working with the private sector, so the more innovative and interesting, the better.

-3. If you are a funder or financier, this new strategy is GREAT news for your investments.
+3. If you are a funder or financier, this strategy is GREAT news for your investments.
 Why?
 Because USAID will be much more focused on return on investment (ROI), both for their self-reliance strategies, and the importance of the same returns for the private sector.
 See, the private sector will only want to partner with USAID if it means the relationship yields social, environmental AND (not or, but AND) economic gains for their business.
 You can't deny that a business exists to make money, and yet there is a reality that doing "good", means doing well (or at least it will need to mean this for private sector to act.)
 Therefore, for co-funders and other financiers, engaging with USAID and its private sector partners will mean a more formidable return.
 Private sector partners not ready or interested in working with USAID will come your way, too, so be ready.
 Leverage is the name of the game.
 This means that USAID will want the private sector to provide match funding almost every time they engage, so for those entities that don't have the full funding to match will be knocking on your door.
-Time to prioritize your 2019 and 2020 social impact goals if you haven't already!
+Time to prioritize your social impact goals if you haven't already!

 4. Finally, the nonprofit community is listening intently to the feedback on this new strategy.
 Why?
 Because over the last five years, nonprofits have been tweaking their engagement strategies to focus more on shared value, and how partnering with the private sector can both bring in funding, but also help to ensure longer term sustainability for their stakeholders given the mutual benefit for companies operating with those same stakeholders.
 It's a win-win and for nonprofits that have already figured out how to engage the private sector in their work, going to USAID with private sector colleagues in hand will make the funding flow even faster.
 Haven't figured out your private sector strategy yet?
 Time to do so.
 We can help so reach out any time!

 Joanne Sonenshine is Founder + CEO of Connective Impact, an advisory firm aiding organizations in partnership strategy and fundraising diversification to address social, environmental and economic development challenges through collaboration.
-Joanne is a trained development economist and has been living and working in the Washington, D.C. area since 2004.
+Joanne is a development economist and has been living and working in the Washington, D.C. area since 2004.
 Author of Purposeful Profits: Inside Successful Businesses Making a Positive Impact, and, ChangeSeekers: Finding Your Path to Impact, Joanne documents how some of our most promising leaders take risks to truly make a difference and improve our planet.